-- IMPORTANT: The student might also be responsible for paying back to the federal programs any unearned portion of the Title IV Aid that was disbursed directly - F. The amount the student must return to the federal programs equals the amount of Title IV Aid unearned the amount returned by the college.
+IMPORTANT: The student might also be responsible for paying back to the federal programs any unearned portion of the Title IV Aid that was disbursed directly to the student.

+F. The amount the student must return to the federal programs equals the amount of Title IV Aid unearned the amount returned by the college.